openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 ### StorageClass with k8s Scheduler

-The ZFS-LocalPV Driver has two types of its own scheduling logic, VolumeWeighted and CapacityWeighted (Supported from zfs-driver:1.3.0+).
+The ZFS-LocalPV Driver has two types of its own scheduling logic, VolumeWeighted and CapacityWeighted (Supported from zfs-driver: 1.3.0+).
 To choose any one of the scheduler add scheduler parameter in storage class and give its value accordingly.
 ```
 parameters:
  scheduler: "VolumeWeighted"